nayxie/second-full-stack-carrental/README.md

 username: cuirongli; password: 123456; role: customer

-Thank you for taking your time and checking out my system.
+:smile:Thank you for taking your time and checking out my system.